 OK, let’s do the bypass with trace on a 5-star puzzle.
 This one was offered in Dave Green’s the Akron Beacon Journal on December 10, 2017, a Sunday.

 With only two candidates there can only be one dublex or two crosshatches.
 We need only look at the crosshatch targets NE and S. The S sweeps leaves two aligned candidates, which form a dublex with N1, confining C1 to the intersection of C and c6.
 This is not enough restriction for a clue, but it shows how aligned candidates can define clues, a very important principle in the bypass.
+Here the aligned pair is a strong link, and does restrict 1 in C to c6.
+What makes the aligned pair a slink?

 The bypass goes better if we account for the effects of aligned candidates, without marking them on the grid.
 In the next phase, box marking, we do write them in.
 In the bypass the objective is sweeps leaving a single cell for a clue.
 In the grid above, see you can find a 2-clue.